andre-cat/md-training/training-1/training-1.md

 ## Parameters

-The nature of the trainings differs in the following factors\:
+The nature of the modules differs in the following factors\:

 + **`LOAD:`** \(or intensity [<sup>\[How is it measured?\]</sup>][inte]\) the number of difficulty of the exercises\. **MAX** for the maximum intensity\.
 + **`REPS:`** \(repetitions[^rep] or volume\) the number of times one completes an exercise\.